peer-connectivity-estimator/bitcoin-network-logger/README.md

 	* Maximum number of clocks to process the message.
 	* At the end, a list of all undocumented messages received in Bitcoin.
 * **getpeersmsginfo** -- Display the getmsginfo for each individual peer connection.
-* **getpeersmsginfoandclear** -- Same as getpeersmsginfo, but then it clears all the data each RPC call.
+* **getpeersmsginfoandclear** -- Same as getpeersmsginfo, but then it clears all the data for each RPC call.
 * **listnewbroadcasts** -- Displays information about the blocks and transactions for each peer, consisting of:
 	* Number of unique block broadcasts for each peer
 	* Latest block propagation time (system time)